-[11:00] – Mass shootings don’t seem connected to economic downturn.
+[11:00] – Mass shootings don’t seem connected to an economic downturn.

 [11:45] – Mass shootings connected to perception, narcissism, depression.

-[13:00] – Changing psycho-social forces will affect rate of future incidents.
+[13:00] – Changing psycho-social forces will affect the rate of future incidents.

 [16:00] – Until San Bernardino majority of mass shootings were not jihad.

 [06:02] – The majority of mass shootings are committed by lone male shooters.

 [18:30] – Will future mass shootings involve women or be gender-neutral?

 [18:40] – The narcissism epidemic causes men to be wounded and reactive.